tylerlong/sample-code-generator/samples.md

       "required": false,
       "type": "boolean"
     },
+    "recordingType": {
+      "in": "query",
+      "description": "Type of a call recording.
+If not specified, then calls without recordings are also returned", "type": "string",
+      "enum": [
+        "Automatic",
+        "OnDemand",
+        "All"
+      ]
+    },
     "dateFrom": {
       "in": "query",
       "description": "The start datetime for resulting records in ISO 8601 format including timezone, for example 2016-03-10T18:07:52.534Z.
 The default value is dateTo minus 24 hours",